[% total_qty %][%% basket.cost_subtotal|multi_currency %%] [%% 0|multi_currency %%]

-The School has held its traditional Armistice Parade and Service to mark Remembrance.
+The High School of Dundee has marked Remembrance with its traditional Armistice Parade and Service.

 In tribute to the fallen, including all those from the High School community who have died in armed conflicts past and present, the School’s Combined Cadet Force and Pipe Band completed a parade in front of the school.

-A wreath was placed on the School’s War Memorial by Heads of School, Ollie Hall and Jan van der Kuyl, assisted by Junior Years pupils Daniel Stewart and Catherine Lauchlan.
+A wreath was placed on the School’s War Memorial by Heads of School, Maya McColgan and Alexander Milnes, assisted by Junior Years pupils Jahnaiya Jalo and Patrick Galvin.

-In a moment in the proceedings that is always particularly poignant, Flowers o’ the Forest was played by Pupil Pipe Major Alastair Leonard, before a two-minute silence was observed.
+A poignant moment in the proceedings saw Pupil Pipe Major Hamish Lowrie play Flowers o’ the Forest before a two-minute silence was observed.

 Rector Lise Hudson said, “Our annual Remembrance Parade is always a very moving occasion, allowing us to pause, remember and pay tribute to those who have lost their lives in all conflicts.

-“Bringing people together to reflect on the sacrifices made in past and current conflicts, Remembrance provides a salutary reminder of the importance of working for peace.”
+“At this time when conflicts are bringing devastating loss, it is vital that we stand together as a community to reflect on the sacrifices made in past and current conflicts.
+Remembrance places our focus on the vital importance of working together for peace.”

-During Remembrance week, the School has been selling poppies to raise money for the Scottish Poppy Appeal, and a sale of donuts straight after the Parade raised further funds for the charity.
+During Remembrance week, the School has been selling poppies to raise money for the Scottish Poppy Appeal, and a sale of doughnuts straight after the Parade raised funds for the charity Horseback UK.

-To further mark Remembrance, until Sunday the school Pillars are being lit red in the evenings.
+To further mark Remembrance, until Sunday the High School is being lit red in the evenings.